Liberty Fund

 Liberty Fund, Inc. is an American nonprofit foundation headquartered in Carmel, Indiana, that promotes the libertarian views of its founder, Pierre F. Goodrich, through publishing, conferences, and educational resources.
 The operating mandate of the Liberty Fund was set forth in an unpublished memo written by Goodrich "to encourage the study of the ideal of a society of free and responsible individuals".

 History

 Liberty Fund was founded by entrepreneur Pierre F. Goodrich in 1960.
 Goodrich, "one of the richest men in Indiana", was involved with coal mines, corn production, telecommunications, and securities.
-Goodrich was a member of the neoliberal or classically liberal Mont Pelerin Society, an international organization of academics, intellectuals, and business leaders who advocated free market economic policies.
-Goodrich was also an acolyte of Austrian School economist Ludwig von Mises.
-Historian Donald T. Critchlow notes that Liberty Fund was one of the endowed conservative foundations that laid the way for the election of U.S. President Ronald Reagan in 1980.
+Goodrich was a member of the Mont Pelerin Society, an international organization of academics, intellectuals, and business leaders who advocated free market economic policies.
+Goodrich was also influenced by the Austrian School economist Ludwig von Mises.
+Historian Donald T. Critchlow notes that the Liberty Fund was one of the endowed conservative foundations that paved the way for the election of US President Ronald Reagan in 1980.

 In 1997, the fund received an $80 million donation from Goodrich's wife, Enid, increasing its assets to over $300 million.
 In November 2015, the fund announced the construction of a $22 million headquarters in Carmel, Indiana.